 “Stuxnet: International Legal Considerations and Implications for International Law” by Catherine Lotrionte

 Since the launch of Stuxnet, there seems to have been an endless debate about the scope of a state’s right to use force in cyberspace, including in a preemptive manner against imminent attacks by a state.
 The debate predates the events of Stuxnet, but Stuxnet sharpened its focus and gave it greater operational urgency.
-While cyber operations have been conducted in the past, most of those past efforts have focused mainly at disrupting Internet access (e.g., the Russia-Georgia conflict in 2008) or stealing government or corporate secrets (e.g., allegations that China has conducted economic and political espionage against the United States).
+While cyber operations have been conducted in the past, most of those past efforts have focused mainly at disrupting Internet access (e.g., the 2008 Russia-Georgia conflict) or stealing government or corporate secrets (e.g., allegations that China has conducted economic and political espionage against the United States).
 Stuxnet is unprecedented in that it was conducted by a state against a sector of another state’s critical infrastructure.
 It was the first time a cyber tool was used without an accompanying conventional strike to cause physical damage.

 While an important strand of the debate has taken place in academic journals and public forums, another strand has developed largely away from the public gaze, within and between governments, about what the appropriate principles are, and ought to be, in respect to such conduct.
 Insofar as these discussions have informed the practice of states and their appreciations of legality, they carry particular weight, being material both to the crystallization and development of customary international law and to the interpretation of treaties.
 Unfortunately, no state has acknowledged its part in the cyber operation against Iran or provided a legal justification for those actions.
 Therefore, any legal analysis of Stuxnet must rely on certain assumptions.
 While Iran was initially silent about Stuxnet, the Iranian Foreign Affairs Minister criticized the cyberattacks against Iran’s nuclear facility in a September 2012 address to the UN Security Council (UNSC).
 He described the incident as a “manifestation of nuclear terrorism and consequently a grave violation of the principles of UN Charter and international law.”